Casey Stoney: San Diego

-On 14 July 2021, Stoney was announced as the inaugural head coach of National Women's Soccer League club San Diego Wave FC, which began play in 2022.
+On 14 July 2021, Stoney was announced as the inaugural head coach of National Women's Soccer League club San Diego Wave, which began play in 2022.
 The Wave completed its first competition under Stoney, the 2022 NWSL Challenge Cup, with a third-place group stage finish in the West Division on a record.
 The Wave completed its first season under Stoney in third place on the league table with a record.
 Stoney was named the league's coach of the year, Wave goalkeeper Kailen Sheridan was named the league's goalkeeper of the year, and Wave striker Alex Morgan won the league's golden boot.
 The Wave advanced to the NWSL Playoffs and defeated Chicago Red Stars 2–1 in extra time to advance to the semifinals, where they lost to eventual champions Portland Thorns.

-In 2023, Stoney's Wave FC were the NWSL regular season champions after defeating Racing Louisville FC on the last day of the 2023 regular season, winning the NWSL 2023 Shield.
+In 2023, Stoney's Wave were the NWSL regular season champions after defeating Racing Louisville on the last day of the 2023 regular season, winning the NWSL 2023 Shield.
 Winning the shield earned them a bye to the semi-finals of the post-season, where they fell to the OL Reign on the Wave's home field of Snapdragon Stadium.

 The Wave started the 2024 season by winning the one-off 2024 NWSL Challenge Cup but sat in ninth place of 14 teams midway through the season.
 Winless over their last seven games, the Wave fired Stoney on 24 June 2024.

 Canada Women

 Stoney was named head coach of the Canada women's national soccer team in January 2025, signing a contract through 2027 with an optional one-year extension; she became the permanent replacement for Bev Priestman, who departed following a drone spying scandal.

 Stoney coached the team to win the 2025 Pinatar Cup.
 She used the tournament to assess various players in the national team pool, including in her squad selection two players from the Northern Super League, Canada's domestic professional league in its inaugural season, and giving game time to all but two players named to the roster for the competition.

+In February 2026, Stoney coached Canada to a second place finish at the 2026 SheBelieves Cup, with wins over Colombia and Argentina, and a loss against the United States.

 Personal life

 In November 2012, Stoney was named 50th on The Independent newspaper's Pink List of influential lesbian and gay people in the United Kingdom.
 On 10 February 2014, Stoney first publicly acknowledged that she was a lesbian.
 She is in a relationship with her former Lincoln team mate Megan Harris.
 On 16 July 2014, she announced that Harris was pregnant with twins, who were born on 8 November 2014.
 Stoney's third child was born on 12 December 2017.

 In May 2015, the University of Essex awarded Stoney an honorary degree.

 Stoney was appointed Member of the Order of the British Empire (MBE) in the 2015 Birthday Honours for services to football.

+Stoney was inducted into the WSL Hall of Fame in May 2026.